Coming to Grenoble INP-Ense³ as an exchange student

 Results and transcripts :

-/!\ Transcripts are provided 3 to 4 weeks after the end of the exams.
+/!\ Transcripts are provided at minimum 4 weeks after the end of the exams.

 Exam resits